Is the ACT Easier Than the SAT?

 ACT and SAT Content-Related Abilities: 6 Factors

-Before we get into specific content-related abilities, let's quickly go over the structures of the two tests.
+Now, let's quickly go over the structures of the two tests.

-The SAT contains three sections:
+The SAT contains two sections:

 • Math